When you have to pay Apprenticeship Levy and how to report your payments.

 - the amount of Apprenticeship Levy you owe to date in the current tax year

-You don’t need to report Apprenticeship Levy on your EPS if you haven’t had to pay it in the current tax year.
+You do not need to report Apprenticeship Levy on your EPS if you have not had to pay it in the current tax year.

 You must keep records of any information you have used to calculate your levy payment for at least 3 years after the tax year which they relate to.